gperdrizet/bartleby/system-agent-testing/README.md

 **Other notes:**

-1. When setting the title, the synthetic command generation seems to struggle with examples where the new title is not capitalized of in quotes.
+1. When setting the title, the synthetic command generation seems to struggle with examples where the new title is not capitalized or in quotes.

 ## 6. Commands left to add